 - Firmware monitoring.

 - Operating system versions, updates, and patch management and monitoring.

 - Recognition of suspicious activity and cybersecurity incidents.

-- Simplified IT: The analytics and automation associated with a zero trust model reduce IT staff overhead and enables proactive issue detection.
+- Simplified IT management.
+The analytics and automation associated with a zero-trust model reduce IT staff overhead and enables proactive issue detection.

-- More security for remote users and devices: Endpoint protection includes security and data encryption on mobile devices, so these endpoints do not threaten internal network resources.
+- Better security for remote users and devices.
+Endpoint protection includes security and data encryption on mobile devices, so these endpoints do not threaten internal network resources.

-- Streamlined user authorization: Instead of VPNs, a zero trust model involves cloud resources and faster access to resources as administrators create policies regarding job functions.
+- Streamlined user authorization.
+Instead of VPNs, a zero-trust model involves cloud resources and faster access to resources as administrators create policies that apply to defined job functions.

-- Compliance: Ensuring compliance is a struggle for most organizations, but a zero trust model centralizes security management and provides better security management so that data access is always compliant.
+- Compliance.
+Ensuring compliance is a struggle for most organizations.
+A zero-trust model centralizes security management and provides better security management so that data access is always compliant.

-These overall benefits are great for organizations, but a zero trust model also helps administrators identify specific attacks and alerts them when monitoring and analysis systems detect anomalies.
-In addition, a zero trust model facilitates faster administrator response to and containment of incidents.
+Beyond these benefits, a zero-trust model also helps administrators identify specific attacks and alerts them when monitoring and analysis systems detect anomalies.
+Zero-trust also helps administrators respond to and contain incidents faster, including: